Petrofac takes over FPSO operatorship as part of ‘landmark’ decom deal off Australia

-While announcing the operatorship change for the Australian FPSO, Petrofac described this as “a major milestone” and “a huge step in the landmark decommissioning contract which heralds the start of an era of decommissioning in the nation’s offshore oil and gas sector.”
+While announcing the operatorship change for the Australian FPSO, Petrofac described it as “a major milestone” and “a huge step in the landmark decommissioning contract which heralds the start of an era of decommissioning in the nation’s offshore oil and gas sector.”

 As a reminder, the company’s Australian team based in Perth, Western Australia, was contracted in April 2022 as an outsourced operator to complete Phase 1 of the decommissioning of the FPSO Northern Endeavour by the Australian Government’s Department of Industry, Science and Resources (DISR).
 This deal was estimated at AUD $325 million or $236 million.

 At the time, Petrofac disclosed that it would start a managed transition of operational control from the existing operator, Upstream Production Solutions, which was contracted in May 2020 to provide operations and maintenance services for this FPSO.
 According to DISR, the decommissioning and remediation are anticipated to take several years and involve three phases.